 Many of these are corrected the following week or before publication.
 But sometimes the error can be quite serious

 Melody Maker 1973

-Recently I’ve been adding the Melody Maker album charts to my database, a chart not previously researched and seemingly lacking research in other sources.
+Recently I’ve been adding the Melody Maker album charts to my database, a chart not previously researched and seemingly lacking research from other sources.
 The chart for 17 March 1973 presented a large problem when trying to work out which record should really be listed at joint 29.
-Deep Purple and Made In Japan (see below) is clear enough, but what do you, make of the other entry?
+Deep Purple and Made In Japan (see below) is clear enough, but what do you make of the other entry?